-It em Description HCP Settings Tenant Administrator The user name of the migration-destination tenant administrator's user account.
+Ito em Description HCP Settings Tenant Administrator The user name of the migration-destination tenant administrator's user account.
+Management Network Name The name of HCP management network.
+If the management network is not set, two hyphens () are displayed.
 External HCP Host Name The host name or IP address that has been made external and is used to connect to the HCP system.
 If no host name or IP address is specified, two hyphens () are displayed.
 Replica System Name The replica HCP system name.
 External Replica HCP Host Name The host name or IP address that has been made external and is used to connect to the replica HCP system.
 If no host name or IP address is specified, two hyphens () are displayed.
 Proxy Server Settings Host Name The host name of the proxy server.
 If proxy server settings have not been completed, two hyphens () are displayed.
 Port The port number used for the proxy server.
 If proxy server settings have not been completed, two hyphens () are displayed.
 User Name The user name used for proxy server authentication.
 If proxy server settings have not been completed, two hyphens () are displayed.